sharpenrocks/Sharpen/README.md

 ### Consistent Usage of C# Features
 Consistency matters.
 Your preferences as well.

-Once configured on your project, *Sharpen* ensures that C# language features are consistently used over the whole code base.
+Once configured on your project, *Sharpen* ensures that C# language features are consistently used over the whole codebase.

 ### Code Refactoring on Arbitrary Scale
 Safely refactor your code by a single mouse click.